EugenMayer/opennebula-lab/README.md

 ## WAT

-Start an self contained opennebula LAB with 2 compute nodes and a frontend using vagrant
+Start an self contained OpenNebula LAB with 2 compute nodes and a frontend node - all using vagrant in one command.

 ## Requirements

 Install `Virtualbox` and `Vagrant` on your system

-Also install the hostmanager vagrant plugin
+Also install the `hostmanager` vagrant plugin

 ```
 vagrant plugin install vagrant-hostmanager